+b) Second, it was obvious to everyone these men had been with Jesus - 13 - "Now when they saw the boldness of Peter and John, and perceived that they were uneducated, common men, they were astonished.
+And they recognized that they had been with Jesus."
 I feel convicted by these words.
 It wasn't just obvious these disciples knew something about Jesus.
 The people - people who as of yet didn't even know Jesus - knew these disciples had been in the presence of Jesus.
 They carried Jesus with them, so to speak.
 Such was the presence and power of the Holy Spirit with them.

 What do people see about us?
 This question probes deeply.
-Do they just see that we're against divorce? - that we're against homosexuality? - that we don't swear or take the Lord's Name in vain? - that we know more about the Bible than they do?
+Do they just see that we're against divorce?
+That we're against homosexuality?
+That we don't swear or take the Lord's Name in vain?
+That we know more about the Bible then they do?
 Or do they sense something else?
 Do they sense more than me in everything I do.
-Do they see a Life - a Power - a Presence that is beyond my own entity?
+Do they see a Life - a Power - a Presence that is beyond myself?

 Notice, you don't see Peter and John snorting about how great their faith was.
 There are no techniques offered here - no theatrical grandstanding.
 "These men have been with Jesus!"
 These onlookers weren't just guessing.
 They knew these disciples had been with Jesus.
 "We've seen stuff like this before!
 This is what Jesus does!
 And now He's still at work, doing the same thing through His followers!"
 Please think deeply about this.
 Jesus talked about the meaning of "being with" Him.
 It can't come about fully by reading books - even good books about Him.
 It's more than singing songs.
 There is a spiritual ingraining required that only the Holy Spirit can bring about.
 There's an internalness to the whole process - one Life penetrating another.
 Jesus said it was like a branch being with a vine.
 You can't just lie them down beside each other - even very closely beside each other.

+We're studying the Holy Spirit and the rhythm of your prayer life.
 Only in prayer can the Holy Spirit move beyond just your thoughts about Jesus to the impartation of His life and presence into your being.

 Remember, these onlookers weren't yet believers.
 Yet they recognized those who have been with Jesus - people who carried His touch and power in their daily lives.
-These were plain, ordinary people - people just like you and I. But none of those were important factors.
+These were plain, ordinary, uneducated people - people just like you and I. But none of those were important factors.
 They had been with Jesus.